 3.12 Calculation of Period Accepted Offer Volume and Period Accepted Bid Volume

-3.12.1 The SAA shall determine the Period Accepted Offer Volume (QAOknij) by integrating the Accepted Offer Volume over all spot times t in Settlement Period j.
+3.12.1 The SAA shall determine the Period Accepted Offer Volume (QAOknij) by integrating the Accepted Offer Volume over all spot times t in Settlement Period j, for each Acceptance that is not related to an RR Schedule.
 It represents the half-hourly integrated volume of Offer n, in MWh, accepted as a result of Bid-Offer Acceptance k.

-3.12.2 The SAA shall determine the Period Accepted Bid Volume (QABknij) by integrating the Accepted Bid Volume over all spot times, t, in Settlement Period, j.
-It represents the half-hourly integrated volume of Bid n, in MWh, accepted as a result of Bid-Offer Acceptance k.3.13 Calculation of Period BM Unit Total Accepted Offer Volume and Period BM Unit Total Accepted Bid Volume
+3.12.2 The SAA shall determine the Period Accepted Bid Volume (QABknij) by integrating the Accepted Bid Volume over all spot times, t, in Settlement Period j, for each Acceptance that is not related to an RR Schedule.
+It represents the half-hourly integrated volume of Bid n, in MWh, accepted as a result of Bid-Offer Acceptance k.

+3.12A Calculation of Period RR Accepted Offer Volume and Period RR Accepted Bid Volume

+3.12A.1 The SAA shall determine the Period RR Accepted Offer Volume (RRAOknij) by integrating the Accepted Offer Volume over all spot times t in Settlement Period j, for each Acceptance that is related to an RR Schedule.

+3.12A.2 The SAA shall determine the Period RR Accepted Bid Volume (RRABknij) by integrating the Accepted Bid Volume over all spot times, t, in Settlement Period j, for each Acceptance that is related to an RR Schedule.

+3.13 Calculation of Period BM Unit Total Accepted Offer Volume and Period BM Unit Total Accepted Bid Volume

-3.13.1 The Period BM Unit Total Accepted Offer Volume (QAOnij) is the total MWh volume of Offer n accepted from all Bid-Offer Acceptances.
+3.13.1 The Period BM Unit Total Accepted Offer Volume (QAOnij) is the total MWh volume of Offer n accepted from Bid-Offer Acceptances that are not related to an RR Schedule.
 It shall be determined by the SAA as follows:

 QAOnij = SkQAOknij

-3.13.2 The Period BM Unit Total Accepted Bid Volume (QABnij) is the total MWh volume of Bid n accepted from all Bid-Offer Acceptances.
+3.13.2 The Period BM Unit Total Accepted Bid Volume (QABnij) is the total MWh volume of Bid n accepted from Bid-Offer Acceptances that are not related to an RR Schedule.
 It shall be determined by the SAA as follows:

 QABnij = SkQABknij

+3.13A Calculation of Period RR Total Accepted Offer Volume and Period RR Total Accepted Bid Volume

+3.13A.1 The Period RR Total Accepted Offer Volume (RRAOnij) is the total MWh volume of Bid n accepted from Bid-Offer Acceptances that are related to an RR Schedule.
+It shall be determined by the SAA as follows:

+RRAOnij = SkRRAOknij

+3.13A.2 The Period RR Total Accepted Bid Volume (RRABnij) is the total MWh volume of Bid n accepted from Bid-Offer Acceptances that are related to an RR Schedule.
+It shall be determined by the SAA as follows:

+RRABnij = SkRRABknij

 3.14 Calculation of Period BM Unit Total Priced Accepted Offer Volume and Period BM Unit Total Accepted Bid Volume (only required for Settlement Days on or after the P194 effective date until the P217 effective date)